Production Portfolio

 Voice Over Production Work

-Upon entering USC's Game Design Masters Program, Abby focused in on her specialization in entertainment.
-Someone out there was producing the voice overs, casting actors and directing their performances in her favorite games.
-A decade in the theatre world as talent with a love for the medium of interactive media lead to the culmination of her focusing on voice over producing for games.
+Upon entering USC’s Game Design Master’s Program, Abby focused on her specialization in entertainment.
+She realized that someone out there was producing voice-overs, casting actors, and directing performances in her favorite games.
+A decade in the theatre world as talent, combined with her love for interactive media, led her to focus on voice-over production for games.

-Her choice was solidified when she spent half of her 1st year as a graduate student also working part time for voice over production company Horseless Cowboy who's notable works include the Destiny™ series, Life is Strange™ and Bethesda's Fallout 4™.
-During her time there she cast and produced for titles on Netflix and Youtube for multiple ADR series and English Dubs like those below.
+Her choice was solidified when she spent half of her first year as a graduate student working part-time for the voice-over production company Horseless Cowboy, whose notable works include the Destiny™ series, Life is Strange™, and Bethesda’s Fallout 4™.
+During her time there, she cast and produced for titles on Netflix and YouTube across multiple ADR series and English dubs.

-For her work in the classroom and outside it she was recognized as an Annenberg Awarded Fellow in the School of Cinematic Arts, working for the university on its esports and online broadcasting initiatives.
-Some other highlights during her tenure there include being selected for the Marshall School of Business's Graduate certificate program of Entertainment Business and alongside her cohort getting to showcase their games projects at the esteemed IndieCade 2020 in Santa Monica.
+For her work both inside and outside the classroom, Abby was recognized as an Annenberg Award Fellow in the School of Cinematic Arts, working with the university on its esports and online broadcasting initiatives.
+Other highlights during her tenure include being selected for the Marshall School of Business’s Graduate Certificate Program in Entertainment Business, and, alongside her cohort, showcasing their game projects at the esteemed IndieCade 2020 in Santa Monica.

-Her classwork is diverse with an understanding of the entire game development pipeline required but for electives Abby's focuses on games producing, project management styles, narrative structures and audio processes.
-Building up a portfolio over the course of the program with award winning projects was vital that showed what Abby cared about as an artist was essential.
-Included below are select pieces.
+Her coursework was diverse, covering the entire game development pipeline, while her electives focused on game production, project management styles, narrative structures, and audio processes.
+Building a portfolio over the course of the program with award-winning projects was essential, demonstrating what Abby cares about as an artist.
+Selected pieces are included below.

 Heirloom is a first person exploration game which primarily uses audio and environmental storytelling to immerse the player in the lives of three women in the American South.
 Kit, Hailey, and Anne Marie are three different generations from a single family in the 1970s and 1980s.
 After uncovering a dark secret, it’s up to the player to assemble together the pieces of this multigenerational story.
 Follow on Twitter for more updates!